vcg-uvic/simple-python-scheduler/README.md

 end time (written by the scheduler)
 ```

+Which will be parsed respectively with keywords "cmd", "life", "num_gpu",
+"start", "end".

 # TODO

 * All variables and functions are now contained in a single file for each
   instance.
 Structure this better.

+# Known Vulnerabilities

+- [ ] The lock file can arbitrarilly be deleted.